wultra/powerauth-mobile-sdk/docs/Migration-from-1.3-to-1.4.md

 - Added a new `PowerAuthActivation` class that unifies an activation creation process.
 Use new simple `PowerAuthSDK.createActivation(activation) { .. } ` method to create an activation.
   - This change doesn't break your existing code.
 We still maintain an old way of the activation creation, but don't hesitate to try this new approach.
+- The `PA2ActivationState.otp_Used` enumeration is now deprecated.
+Please use `PA2ActivationState.pendingCommit` as a replacement.